abigailhaddad/abigailhaddad/README.md

 ## Bio

 Hi, I'm Abigail Haddad.
-I'm a data scientist working on LLM evals.
-I previously worked on research and data science for the Department of Defense, including at the RAND Corporation and as a Department of the Army civilian.
+I'm an ML engineer/data scientist.
+I previously worked on LLM evals as well as research and data science for the Department of Defense, including at the RAND Corporation and as a Department of the Army civilian.

 My areas of interest include: